Connect with others who understand.

 Side Effects of Oral Retinoids

-Before starting treatment with oral retinoids, you should be aware of other potentially serious side effects they may cause, beyond severe birth defects.
+Before you start taking oral retinoids, you should be aware of other potentially serious side effects they may cause, beyond severe birth defects.

 One myHSteam user asked, “Does anyone take isotretinoin retinoids?
 My dermatologist wants me to start on them, but I’m wary of the side effects.”